goliatone/gsolver/README.md

 # solver

-This library is a small utility to resolve an object's templated properties which might reference other properties in the same object or in a provided context object.
+This library is a small utility that it's used by [simple-config-loader][scl] to solve dependencies in configuration files.

+ It will resolve an object's templated properties which might reference other properties in the same object or in a provided context object.

+ Templated properties are strings that follow the syntax `${property}`.
+Properties can be nested within objects, `${property.name}`.

 [![Build Status](https://secure.travis-ci.org/goliatone/gsolver.png)](http://travis-ci.org/goliatone/gsolver)